NathanHarrington/dotfiles/README.md

 # Copy the gpg file about 30 minutes after it has had time to be created
 10 * * * * $HOME/projects/dotfiles/backup_scripts/hourly
 #
-# Make a daily copy every day at 02:20 am
+# Run the daily copy every hour to ensure it is backed up on frequently
+# network inaccesible machines like laptops.
-20 2 * * * $HOME/projects/dotfiles/backup_scripts/daily
+20 * * * * $HOME/projects/dotfiles/backup_scripts/daily
 #
-# Make a weekly copy on friday at 02:30 am
+# Make a weekly copy check every hour as well
-30 2 * * 5 $HOME/projects/dotfiles/backup_scripts/weekly
+30 * * * * $HOME/projects/dotfiles/backup_scripts/weekly